Open Search -

 3 5

-In the clubs last year in 1940 the secretary was R H Lance Kivell.
-The professional and greenkeeper was F Sussex.
-The 9 hole course had a SSS of 70 and a membership of 80.
-Visitors' fees were 2/6 a round, 3/6 a day, 10/6 a week, 15/- a fortnight and 25/- a month.
-No railway station now, but there was a bus stop 200yds from the clubhouse.
+Golfer's Handbook 1940; Secretary was R H Lance Kivell; Professional and greenkeeper, F Sussex: The 9-hole course had a SSS of 70 and a membership of 80; Visitors' fees were 2/6 a round, 3/6 a day, 10/6 a week, 15/- a fortnight and 25/- a month; No railway station, but there was a bus stop 200yds from the clubhouse.
 Local hotel the Rising Sun.

 Lyton & Lynmouth Golf Club, Caffyns Course.
 Map showing the location of the golf course.